CONTACT US Contact Us

 It’s not just that rust happens.
 Fixing the damage caused by rust and corrosion can be costly in time and money—expensive repairs and replacement parts and even missing customer deadlines or quotas due to reduced capacity.

-Rust vs. Corrosion—What’s the Difference?
+Rust vs. Corrosion

 But first, let’s get one thing straight.
 Oxidation causes materials to deteriorate.
 This process—corrosion—is typically due to exposure to air or chemicals and can be many colors.